A CDF data set using ISTP/IACG guidelines, by definition forms a logically complete and

 , which is a JAVA downloadable program that aids the user with the creation of a Skeleton CDF.

-Use IDLmakecdf program produces a CDF file using IDL with a Skeleton CDF file and user-supplied IDL code to read user data.
+1) Use IDLmakecdf program to produce a CDF file using IDL with a Skeleton CDF file and user-supplied IDL code to read user data.

-Use makeCDF program produces a CDF file (using C) when given 3 input files: (1) data file, (2) translation file, (3) Skeleton CDF file.
+2) Use makeCDF program to produce a CDF file (using C) when given 3 input files: (1) data file, (2) translation file, (3) Skeleton CDF file.

-Use generic CDF software and write your own program.
+3) Use CDF software to write your own program.